Minimal two-spheres of low index in manifolds of positive complex sectional curvature: The Morse-Witten complex

 Finally, we observe that our perturbations do not involve the derivatives of the map $f$ and can be made arbitrarily small.
 The fact that (\ref{E:conditions2}) holds for all $n \in {\mathbb N}$ makes it easy to check that Condition C still holds on the completion, and that the regularity argument of Sacks and Uhlenbeck implies that any critical point must be in $L^2_k(S^2,M)$.
 These results are discussed further in \cite{Mo2}.
 This finishes the proof.

 .1 in

 Note that if $M$ is $C^\infty$, we can take $k$ to be arbitrary in Theorem~9.1, and thus we can arrange that all critical points are $C^\infty $.

 We want to apply Theorem~9.1 to construct an equivariant Morse-Witten complex.
-Under the hypotheses of this theorem, all nonconstant minimal two-spheres of Morse index $\leq 2n-5$ in $M$ are immersions and lie on Morse nondegenerate critical submanifolds, each a $\widehat {\mathcal G}$-orbit, where $\widehat {\mathcal G}$ is the group of conformal and anticonformal automorphisms of $S^2$ There are only finitely many of these by Theorem~6.3 and according to Theorem~2.2, these perturb to finitely many $G$-orbits of $\alpha $-energy crticial points, each a nondegenerate critical submanifold.
+When the metric on $M$ is generic, all nonconstant minimal two-spheres of Morse index $\leq 2n-5$ in $M$ are immersions and lie on Morse nondegenerate critical submanifolds, each a $\widehat {\mathcal G}$-orbit, where $\widehat {\mathcal G}$ is the group of conformal and anticonformal automorphisms of $S^2$.
+There are only finitely many of these by Theorem~6.2 and according to Theorem~2.2, these perturb to finitely many $G$-orbits of $\alpha $-energy critical points, each a nondegenerate critical submanifold.
 Let $U$ be an open subset which contains all critical points of Morse index $\leq 2n-5$, and suppose that $V$ is a larger open set such that $U \subseteq \bar U \subseteq V$ and $V$ contains no additional critical points.
-Since $L^{2\alpha }_1(S^2,M)$ has $C^2$ partitions of unity, we can construct a smooth function $\eta : L^{2\alpha }_1(S^2,M) \rightarrow {\mathbb R}$ which is zero on $U$ and one on $L^{2\alpha }_1(S^2,M) - v$.
-Finally, we let
+Since $L^{2\alpha }_1(S^2,M)$ has $C^2$ partitions of unity, we can construct a smooth function $\eta : L^{2\alpha }_1(S^2,M) \rightarrow [0,1]$ which is zero on $U$ and one on $L^{2\alpha }_1(S^2,M) - V$.
+Then we let

 where $\tilde F$ is an equivariant Morse approximation to $E_\alpha $ as described in the previous paragraph, all of its critical points lying on Morse nondegenerate critical submanifolds, each an orbit for $G$.

-Under the hypotheses of Theorems~1.1 and 1.3, all prime minimal two-spheres of Morse index $\leq 2n-5$ in $M$ are immersions and lie on Morse nondegenerate critical submanifolds, each a $\widehat {\mathcal G}$-orbit, where $\widehat {\mathcal G}$ is the group of conformal and anticonformal automorphisms of $S^2$ There are only finitely many of these by Theorem~6.3 and according to Theorem~2.2, these perturb to finitely many $G$-orbits of $\alpha $-energy criticial points, each a nondegenerate critical submanifold.
-Let $U$ be an open subset which contains all prime critical points of Morse index $\leq 2n-5$, and suppose that $V$ is a larger open set such that $U \subseteq \bar U \subseteq V$ and $V$ contains no additional critical points.
-Since $L^{2\alpha }_1(S^2,M)$ has $C^2$ partitions of unity, we can construct a smooth function $\eta : L^{2\alpha }_1(S^2,M) \rightarrow {\mathbb R}$ which is zero on $U$ and one on $L^{2\alpha }_1(S^2,M) - V$.
-Finally, we let

-where $\tilde E_\alpha$ is a nearby equivariant Morse function.
-Then $F$ is equivariant Morse function which agrees with $E_\alpha $ on $U$.
+This $F$ is an equivariant Morse function which agrees with $E_\alpha $ on $U$.